Muhammad-Anas59/python-projects/README.md

 ### 4.Library Management System
 A simple library management system for addition,updation and number of books

 ### 5.Clear The Clutter
 A program to rename all the files of a specific type to your desried name

 ### 6.Merge The Pdf

 A program to merge all Pdf files to single/specific Pdf file
+### 7.Shutile module working
+A program for creating large number of folders